-In the present, I live a life of active adventure as a freelance session musician, secondary school teacher, lifelong learner, and choral conductor based in the San Francisco Bay Area in California on the ancestral and unceded land of the Ohlone people.
+In the present, I live a life of active adventure as a musician, a teacher, and a scholar based in the San Francisco Bay Area in California on the ancestral and unceded land of the Ohlone people.
 I was raised in a Filipino-Canadian home with lots of love and plenty of laughter in Richmond, British Columbia, Canada on the traditional territory of the Musqueam people.
 As husband and partner to Pia, son to Jaime and Maria, brother to Celine, grandson to Felizarda, godfather to Charis Nicolette, uncle to some, and nephew or cousin to many, I appreciate the affirmation and freedom my family provided me while I recognized and pursued my calling.
 I have discerned that the ultimate aim of my work is to accompany, affirm, encourage, and empower the people with whom I work to recognize and to pursue their own calling.
 Attending to and nurturing this vocation is a part of my contribution and commitment to the common good.
 Animated by a spirit of faith and zeal, I am most grateful for realizing my role in this life, for the occasions to share the work and my music, and for the opportunities to freely be of service to people.